🦆 Donate Now

 Fundraising & Materials

-Community donations fund lumber, hardware, predator baffles, and mounting supplies.
+Community donations fund lumber and hardware.
 Garrett leads outreach to family, neighbors, local businesses, and online supporters.

 Phase 3